dafreibe74/GRPONE-The_Eddies/README.md

 We did not test Hypothesis #4 due to inconsistencies in the category of data.

 Hypothesis #5 could not be rejected by statistical analysis.
 According to the scatter plots life expectancy in each country had a direct relationship with the country's happiness score.
 The degree of the direct relationship between the two was different before and after the COVID-19 pandemic.
-The scatter plots indicate life expectancy more signicantly impacted country happiness outside of the COVID-19 pandemic years.
+The scatter plots indicate life expectancy more significantly impacted country happiness outside of the COVID-19 pandemic years.

 Hypothesis #6 could not be rejected by statistical analysis.
 According to the scatter plots GDP had a direct relationship with the country's happiness score.
 The degree of the direct relationship between the two was different before and after the COVID-19 pandemic.
-The scatter plots indicate GDP more signicantly impacted country happiness during COVID-19 pandemic years.
+The scatter plots indicate GDP more significantly impacted country happiness during COVID-19 pandemic years.

 Contributers: